shaik1002/biggitlabbomb/doc/user/project/issue_board.md

 1. Select **Delete board**.
 1. Select **Delete** to confirm.

-If the board you've deleted was the last one, a new `Development` board is created.

 ## Issue boards use cases

 You can tailor GitLab issue boards to your own preferred workflow.